gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Extending Surreal

-Surreal is tiny enough to be modified for a particular use-case; but there is a system if you prefer to effortlessly merge with new versions.
+Surreal is tiny enough to be modified for a particular project; but feel free to use plugins to effortlessly merge with new versions.

 1. Add your function to Surreal
  ```javascript